iamfranco/PersonConsoleApp/README.md

 # Extensibility

-If the user wants to use a 3rd part CSV parser to parse the CSV file instead of using the default CSV parser of this application, then they'll need to create **a new class** that implements the `IPersonCsvParser` interface.
+If the user wants to use a 3rd party CSV parser to parse the CSV file instead of using the default CSV parser of this application, then they'll need to create **a new class** that implements the `IPersonCsvParser` interface.

 And in that **new class**, implement the `.Parse` method to use their desired CSV parser implementation.